riceissa/nginx-mediawiki/README.md

 This is because the English Wikipedia uses various templates and extra tags.
 Google Analytics is a personal preference but is not required for rendering content.
+MobileFrontend is to make the appearance better on mobile devices, but is not required.

 The setup for these is pretty straightforward: download the tarball, extract it to the correct location, and add a few lines in `LocalSettings.php`.